-Policies need to be enforced in order to be effective.
-To help ensure policy compliance, the New Mexico Administrative Code ruling 6.12.4.8 requires each school district and state-chartered charter school to "establish adequate provisions for its enforcement, including the enumeration of possible sanctions or disciplinary action, consistent with applicable statutory and case law."
-It is up to each school or district to determine its specific discipline procedures for students, staff, and visitors.
+- □ Policies need to be enforced in order to be effective. - To help ensure this, the New Mexico Administrative Code ruling 6.12.4.8 requires each school district and state-chartered charter school to "establish adequate provisions for its enforcement, including the enumeration of possible sanctions or disciplinary action, consistent with applicable statutory and case law."
+But it is up to each school or district to determine its specific discipline procedures for students, staff, and visitors. - ☐ Enforcement of school tobacco-free policies makes a positive impact on reducing student tobacco and nicotine use. - ☐ Adults can demonstrate role model behavior for students by complying with the policies.